grandcanyonsmith/asyntax-js/src/app/docs/cacheadvance-regret/page.md

 }
 ```

-The number of iterations is customizable, giving you the flexibility to determine the extent of the system's self-improvement.
-Whether you set the iterations to 10 or 100, the Copilot Mode will dutifully perform this action, each time emerging more refined and efficient.
+The Copilot Mode will dutifully perform this action, each time emerging more refined and efficient.

 ### The Evolution of AI